NeuroBox3D/neurobox3d.github.io/about.md

 ---
-layout: empty
+layout: empty2
-title: ABOUT
+title: About
+description: "About NeuroBox"
 permalink: /about/
 ---
-About NeuroBox
+Here we'll tell more about the NeuroBox project.